glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 ----

-### Challenger Safety
+### 🌩️ Challenger Safety

-🌩️ **Challenger Safety** is a license to innovate, the confidence to speak truth to power when you think something needs to change and it’s time to say so.
+Challenger safety is a license to innovate, the confidence to speak truth to power when you think something needs to change and it’s time to say so.

-Where there is no tolerance for candor, there is no constructive dissent.
-Where there is no constructive dissent, there is no innovation.
+*Where there is no tolerance for candor, there is no constructive dissent.
+Where there is no constructive dissent, there is no innovation.*

 To innovate:
 1. Increase intellectual friction